Non-Stop (novel)

+Non-Stop is a 1958 science fiction novel by British writer Brian Aldiss.
+The book features members of a primitive tribe, who set out on a mission of exploration, and gradually uncover a series of revelations about their world.

 Plot summary

-The novel's protagonist, Roy Complain, lives in a culturally primitive tribe on a massive generation ship, which has descended into an uncivilized state.
-The ship is overgrown by vegetation, and the inhabitants have clustered into warring tribes.
+The novel's protagonist, Roy Complain, lives in a culturally primitive tribe, which has descended into an uncivilized state.
+The world is overgrown by vegetation, and the inhabitants have clustered into warring tribes.
 In Roy's tribe, curiosity is discouraged, and life is solitary, poor, nasty, brutish, and short.
-With a small group, he leaves his home and ventures into uncharted territory on the ship.
+With a small group, he leaves his home and ventures into uncharted territory.
 The consequent discoveries will change his perception of the entire universe.

 Complain's small tribe roams nomadically through corridors that are overrun by vegetation.
 After his wife is kidnapped, a tribal priest, Marapper, encourages Complain to join a furtive expedition into the unexplored corridors.
 Marapper believes that they are all living on board a moving spacecraft and that if they can reach the control room, they will gain command of the entire gargantuan vessel.

 On their journey, the group encounters other tribes of varying levels of sophistication.
 Complain is also briefly captured by humanoid 'Giants' of legend, who release him with no explanation.
 Complain's party eventually join the more sophisticated society of the 'Forwards'.
 There, they learn that the spacecraft is a multi-generational starship returning from a newly colonised planet in the Procyon star system.
 In a previous generation, the ship's inhabitants had suffered from a pandemic because of an alien amino acid found in the waters of the Procyon planet.
 Law and order began to collapse, and knowledge of the ship and its purpose was eventually almost entirely lost throughout the vessel.
 Since the 'Catastrophe', 23 generations have passed so far.